ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Given only one of the input shares, it is impossible to deduce the plaintext measurement from which it was generated.

-* Aggregators compute secret shares of the aggregate result by first aggregating their shares locally into "aggregate shares", then combining their aggregate shares into the aggregate result.
+* Aggregators can compute secret shares of the aggregate result by aggregating their shares locally into "aggregate shares", which may later be combined into the aggregate result.

 Note that some VDAFs allow measurements to be aggregated multiple times, each time with a different aggregation parameter; however, DAP only allows each